Is It Safe to Travel to Burkina Faso in 2026?

 Solo Travelersvery high

-Solo travelers face extreme risks from terrorism and kidnapping, particularly in urban areas like Ouagadougou and throughout the Sahel region.
+Solo travelers face extreme risk of violent crime and kidnapping throughout Burkina Faso, particularly in urban areas like Ouagadougou where safety is severely compromised.

 Business Travelersvery high